 Experiencing this from the ground was fantastic, but floating quietly over this spectacle in a hot-air balloon really took our breath away, multiple times!

 We then headed for Mount Kenya.
 Though not as high as Kilimanjaro, it was still snow-topped and spectacular.
 The nearby Laikipia is an area of ranchland where cattle, game, and the Samburu people co-exist.
 Sabuk was a beautifully located lodge, thoughtfully built into the surrounding rocks using natural materials.
 Outside showers, deep bathtubs, and old-school charm and hospitality invigorated us to explore the surrounding countryside.
-We found that it was best to head out on foot—or, even more fun, on camel!
+We found that it was best to head out on foot.
 We also spent hours swimming in the river, fishing, making mud fights, crafting bows and arrows, and lazily reading books.
 This was a delight for both children and adults.

 The highlight of the trip for me was the last stop, where we explored the Lake Turkana region in Kenya’s Northern Frontier District.
 Lake Turkana had been on my bucket list since I was four years old and discovered a coffee table book called Cradle of Mankind, one of the many Africana books in my father’s library.
 The book’s back cover photograph showed a smiling young Turkana boy emerging from the lake with a small dead crocodile over his shoulders.
 This book taught me that this area was the home of the Turkana people and also of the largest crocodile population in Africa and of the enormous Nile perch.
 I learned that it was first seen by Europeans in 1888 and initially named Lake Rudolf, that it is the largest desert lake in the world (and sometimes called the Jade Sea, since the waters shimmer green in the morning sun), and that ancient hominid fossils had been discovered on the lakeshore.
 I knew I had to go to this place.